Agreement

 Basic Data Protection Regulation

-Data protection is our mission, not just an add-on. sproof is DSGVO compliant and meets the requirements of one of the world's most comprehensive legal frameworks for data protection. sproof hosts all of its services within the EU and without the involvement of third countries.
+Data protection is our mission, not just an add-on. sproof is GDPR compliant and meets the requirements of one of the world's most comprehensive legal frameworks for data protection. sproof hosts all of its services within the EU and without the involvement of third countries.
 Additional customizable automatic deletions and strict technical and organizational measures (TOMs) safeguard the privacy of our customers.

 FDA